section-engineering-education/engineering-education/articles/activation-functions/index.md

   - url: /engineering-education/activation-functions/hero.jpg
     alt: example image
 ---
-In the earlier article on [perceptron](engineering-education/perceptron-algorithm/), we looked at the concept of the weighted sum and thresholding.
-The output was passed through a threshold function, which blocked all the negative values from passing.
+In an earlier article on [perceptron](engineering-education/perceptron-algorithm/), we looked at the concept of the weighted sum and thresholding.
+The output was passed through a threshold function, that blocked all the negative values from passing.
 <!--more-->

 ### Activation Functions
-The disadvantage with the use of a unit step function is that it is not continuous.
-Therefore, weight updation is not done efficiently.
+The disadvantage of using a unit step function is that it is not continuous.
+Therefore, weight updation is not efficiently done.
 Thus, several activation functions were introduced to ensure better generalization of the models.

 This tutorial will look at some of the activation functions used frequently and implement them from scratch.
 Since this is an article on activation functions, we will code each of them using Python Classes.
 We will make use of these classes in the upcoming articles.